 ● Glass objects or anything contained in glass

 ● Sky lanterns

 Any trader found offering prohibited items will have the items removed, asked to cease trading or to leave and may be prohibited from trading at Backwoodsman Ltd events in future years.

 ● Phone charging at their stall unless agreed in writing

 8.03 The only packaged water that traders are permitted to sell is the preferred ethical brand supplied by SGP and available for wholesale purchase on site.
 SGP will collect your orders in advance.
 Traders are not allowed to bring any other water to sell.

-8.04 NO plastic or polystyrene disposables are allowed on site.
-Food traders must use non-plasticised paper plates and cups and wooden cutlery or reusable crockery and cutlery only.
+8.04 NO single-use plastic or polystyrene disposables are allowed on site.
+Food traders must use non-plasticised cups and compostable cutlery and serveware only, sourced through Biopak: https://www.biopak.com/uk

 9.1 Local producers will supply on site deliveries of the following throughout the event: